TechicalField/DAA-Program/README.md

 # DAA-Program

-## This are some analysis and design of algorithm
+## These are some analysis and design of algorithm program in C.